-The Esophageal Program in Mass General's Division of Thoracic Surgery provides treatment for a range of esophageal conditions, including esophageal cancer.
+The Esophageal Program in Massachusetts General Hospital's Division of Thoracic Surgery provides treatment for a range of esophageal conditions, including esophageal cancer.

 - Phone: 617-726-6826